Continuing Education for guide dog teams

-September 21st to 29th, 2024: Guide dog teams on the St. James Way of the Camino Inglés
+September 2024: Guide dog teams on the St. James Way of the Camino Inglés

 5 people with 3 guide dogs in front of a statue of St. Jacob.
 One of the dogs is a white poodle, then two black retrievers.